apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

 For more detailed information on ``DatasetTimetable`` and its usage, refer to the corresponding section in :ref:`DatasetTimetable <dataset-timetable-section>`.

-These examples illustrate how Airflow's conditional dataset expressions can be used to create complex, data-dependent scheduling scenarios, providing precise control over when DAGs are triggered in response to data updates.
+These examples illustrate how Airflow's conditional dataset expressions can be used to create complex data-dependent scheduling scenarios, providing precise control over when DAGs are triggered in response to data updates.